sebfisch/java-fun/content/docs/streams/tests.md

 }
 ```

-The lambda expression used as argument of `flatMap` is, again, equivalent to
+The lambda expression used as argument of `flatMap` is equivalent to
-an instance of an anonymous class.
+an instance of an anonymous class implementing `Function<String,Stream<Integer>>`.
 The method `chars` on strings returns an `IntStream`
 which is a stream where the elements are primitive `int` values
 (one for each character of the string.)